Sudhansh6/sudhansh6.github.io/_posts/0001-01-04-Low-Rank-Tensor-Recovery.md

 #### Brackets in Einstein Notation

 1. Combine terms outside parentheses with each term inside parentheses separately.
-2. From each of the combined terms, use the largest counts of each index as the final count in the overall term.
+2. From each of the combined terms, use the largest count of each index as the final count in the overall term.

 ### Kronecker Delta